ghost-goblin/javascriptFundamentals/part5.md

 console.log(sum);
 ```

-The `nitialValue` argument is optional.
+The `initialValue` argument is optional.
 If provided, it will be used as the initial accumulator value in the first call to the callback function.

 ```js
 const data = ['car', 'car', 'truck', 'truck', 'bike', 'walk', 'car', 'van', 'bike', 'walk', 'car', 'van', 'car', 'truck' ];